 It is well-known that the remaining two-lane canyon section of the Trans-Canada Highway is severely constrained.
 As a result, the final phase of the Kicking Horse Canyon Project to improve safety, widen and realign the highway will inevitably require traffic disruptions and, at times, full highway closures.
 The traffic management strategy is designed to minimize and mitigate traffic disruptions while allowing the work to proceed safely and on schedule.

 Please note that road closures due to Kicking Horse Canyon Project construction apply only to the 4.8 kilometre construction zone in the canyon itself.
-The Trans-Canada Highway from Castle Junction to Lake Louise, Field and Beaverfoot will be OPEN even during extended closures.
+The Trans-Canada Highway from Castle Junction to Lake Louise, Field and Beaverfoot will be OPEN even during overnight closures.

 From Winter 2020/21 through to Winter 2023/24

 As a rule of thumb, the contractor will be required to abide by the following during the course of the project:

 - During daytime, the highway through the Canyon will remain fully open and free of interruptions, other than momentary traffic control for turning vehicles.

 - Overnight, interruptions may range from 20 minute stoppages to 8 hour closures.
 The closures will require significant advance notice.